NSW Ambulance expected to settle data breach class action

 The ABC reported at the time that a third party, "who paid thousands of dollars for the data, was a group of injury lawyers".

-Centennial Lawyers issued a statement saying the case has been a long journey for lead plaintiff, Tracey Evans, and the other staff who had their workers compensation files, staff and medical records accessed by a NSW Ambulance contractor.
+Centennial Lawyers issued a statement saying the case has been a long journey for lead plaintiff, Tracy Evans, and the other staff who had their workers compensation files, staff and medical records accessed by a NSW Ambulance contractor.

 The workers compensation records contained highly sensitive medical and, in some cases, mental health information about on-duty NSW paramedics.